 - 13.23 The Appellant Tribunal Member must be independent and unbiased, have one of the skills or qualifications referred to in clause 14.2 and not be a person of the type referred to in clause 14.4. - 13.24 Within five days of lodging the Notice of Intention to Appeal, (or if there is urgency such shorter time as determined by the Appellant Tribunal Member) the Respondent must submit in writing the grounds of the Respondent's appeal, copies of which will be provided by the Nominated Official to the Appellant Tribunal Member and any other parties to the Complaint. - 13.25 If any of the timelines in clause 13.21 and 13.24 are not met, the appeal shall be deemed to be withdrawn and the decision of the Nominated Official will be deemed to be upheld. - 13.26 The Appellant Tribunal Member shall hear and determine the Appeal in whatever manner it considers appropriate (including by way of "on the papers" or otherwise) provided that the appeal accords with the principles of natural justice.

-- 13.27 The Appellant Tribunal Member can also request up to two additional tribunal members be appointed to hear the appeal.
-The ATO convening the appeal will ensure such additional tribunal members are so appointed and satisfy the critieria set out in clause 13.23. - 13.28 Following the hearing of the appeal, the Appellant Tribunal Member may maintain, withdraw, amend, decrease or increase any or all of the sanction/s imposed by the Nominated Official.
+The Appellant Tribunal Member also has the power to direct the parties to attend a mediation to try and resolve the matter before hearing and/or determining the Appeal pursuant to this clause of the Policy. - 13.27 The Appellant Tribunal Member can also request up to two additional tribunal members be appointed to hear the appeal.
+The ATO convening the appeal will ensure such additional tribunal members are so appointed and satisfy the criteria set out in clause 13.23. - 13.28 Following the hearing of the appeal, the Appellant Tribunal Member may maintain, withdraw, amend, decrease or increase any or all of the sanction/s imposed by the Nominated Official.
 However, any increase in sanction must be in accordance with clause 13.18 of this Policy. - 13.29 The decision of the Appellant Tribunal Member is final and binding on the parties.
-There is no right to appeal the decision of the Appellant Tribunal Member. - 13.30 Except as otherwise provided in this Policy, Appellant Tribunal Member and any others present at any appeal hearing shall keep all matters relating to the hearing, other than the decision and sanction (if any), confidential.
+There is no right to appeal the decision of the Appellant Tribunal Member.

+13.30 Except as otherwise provided in this Policy, Appellant Tribunal Member and any others present at any appeal hearing shall keep all matters relating to the hearing, other than the decision and sanction (if any), confidential.
 Accordingly, matters such as the nature of the Complaint and the information obtained during the hearing, must not be disclosed to any person who is not a party to the Complaint.